 About the Republican Policy Committee

 The United States Senate Republican Policy Committee (RPC) was established in 1947.
-Senator John Barrasso of Wyoming serves as its 15th Chairman and is the fourth ranking member of Republican leadership in the United States Senate.
+Senator Roy Blunt of Missouri serves as its 16th Chairman and is the fourth ranking member of Republican leadership in the United States Senate.

 The committee advances Republican policies by providing positions on legislation, floor debate, and votes.
 RPC also provides in-depth analysis on specific issues, policy solutions and alternatives, and strategic guidance.
 We also provide a recorded vote analysis and run the internal RPC TV broadcast.